 With the kilometers and kilometers of paths within the park, pack comfortable shoes.
 But you’re going to get wet, it’s inevitable, so bring shoes and clothes that can wet.
 Teva Sandals are always a great option because they’ll also give you good grip and traction.
 The catwalks can get slippery.
 KEEN and Chaco are also good choices.
 Consider bringing some plastic ponchos to toss over you if the spray gets really bad.
 It can really depend.
 I needed a poncho on my first trip but didn’t use one at all on my second.
 Bring a water bottle, the jungle days get hot.
 I really like S’well bottles and never leave home without one.
 It keeps your water cold for 24 hours so it’s always fresh, and the insulation also prevents condensation (keeping the rest of your bag dry).
 Aside from that, bring protection from the sun: sunscreen, a hat, sunglasses.
 And obviously, your camera to capture the amazing views of the waterfalls!

-What to do Besides the Falls in Iguazu?
+What to do in Iguazu Besides the Falls?

 Hito 3 Fronteras: In the town of Puerto Iguazu, the Paraná and Iguazu rivers join and the three coastlines each form the border of a different country.
 Stand in Argentina and look across the water at Brazil and Paraguay.
 There’s a small monument with the flags of the three countries that makes a fun photo op.